discobeard/flash-cards/README.md

 # flash-cards

-The purpose of this project is to create an app that will display flash cards.
-These flash cards will be displayed to kids by their parents in an effort to
+This app will have two main planned features.

+# Feature 1: Animal / Object flash cards

+- Display animal or object images in order to reinforce learning in toddlers.

+# Feature 2: Catch Pokèmon

+- Similar to current feature on google mobile where searching for Gen 1 pokemon allows the user to catch them.
+- Include additional gen pokemon as required.